jpetays/AudioDemo/docs/README.md

 * Android ☑
 * WebGL ⛔ ⛅

-(⛅) _Music can be played but volume can not.
-Chaning volume for individual UNITY AudioSources requires different solution._
+(⛅) _Music can be played but volume can not be changed.
+Changing volume for individual UNITY AudioSources requires different solution._